Propagation delay: Electronics

-A full adder has an overall gate delay of 3 logic gates from the inputs A and B to the carry output C_{out} shown in red.
+A full adder has an overall gate delay of 3 logic gates from inputs A and B to the carry output C_{out} (shown in red).

-Logic gates can have a gate delay ranging from picoseconds to more than 10 nanoseconds, depending on the technology being used.
-It is the time between the gate input becoming stable and the gate output becoming stable.
-Manufacturers often refer to the time from the input changing to 50% of its final input level, to the output reaching 50% of its final output level; this may depend on the direction of the level change, in which case separate fall and rise delays t_{PHL} and t_{PLH} or t_{f} and t_{r} are given.
+Logic gates have a gate delay ranging from picoseconds to several nanoseconds, depending on the manufacturing technology.
+It is defined as the time interval between the moment an input transition reaches 50% of its logic level and the moment the corresponding output reaches 50% of its final logic level.
+Because transition speeds may differ between rising and falling edges, separate delays are specified for high-to-low (t_{PHL} or t_{f}) and low-to-high (t_{PLH} or t_{r}) transitions.

-Reducing gate delays allows digital circuits to process data at a faster rate and improve overall performance.
-Determining the propagation delay of a combined circuit requires identifying the longest path of propagation delays from input to output, and adding each propagation delay along this path.
+Reducing gate delays allows digital circuits to operate at higher clock frequencies, improving overall system performance.
+To determine the total propagation delay of a combinational logic circuit, one must identify the critical path—the longest sequence of propagation delays from any input to any output—and sum the individual gate delays along that path.

-The principle of logical effort utilizes propagation delays to compare designs implementing the same logical statement.
-The difference in propagation delays of logic elements is the major contributor to glitches in asynchronous circuits as a result of race conditions.
+The principle of logical effort utilizes propagation delays to evaluate and compare different circuit topologies implementing the same boolean logic.
+Variations in propagation delays across parallel logic paths are the primary cause of glitches and dynamic hazards in asynchronous circuits due to race conditions.